finnPoon/GameSales/README.txt

 There are many ways to get pre-aggregated data.
 I wanted to use Materialised view to generate these pre-aggregated data in task 4.
 But MySQL does not support materialised view.
 Hence i decided to use a pre-aggregated table to store these data with backend computation instead of computing on the fly.
 For this assignment, i create a daily scheduled event in MySQL to populate the pre-aggregated table.

+The screenshots for the test result of all the endpoints are in the screenshots folder.

 Prerequisites
 --------------